 No one can deny the prowess of the players in the England national team.
 The team has made several appearances in the World Cup, though they only won one time in 1966.
+A number of betting enthusiasts use offers such as the Coral sign up to put all their faith (and some money) into this team for each cup.
 What else is there to know about the team?
 Glad you asked.
 Here are some of the most interesting facts about the England national team.

 This one is a bit of a shared spot, but England created a national team in 1870, as did Scotland in its own right.
 In fact, the two teams battled each other on November 30, 1872, and the result was a draw.

 In 1946, just a year after the Second World War, the team finally realized they needed a manager.
 The job was given to a person with, naturally, no experience in managing – Sir Walter Winterbottom.
 Interestingly enough, he was also the youngest manager, as well as the longest-serving.
 He was so good that he led the team to four consecutive World Cup Finals, though he was never fortunate enough to see the title.